roalyr/GDTLancer/README.md

 - Fixed some improper LODs.
 - Tweaked warp camera effect (stretch and brightness are now more smooth).
 - Re-introduced star core shader, optimized this time.
+- Refactored and improved performance a lot with use of vertex shaders.
+- Environment zones (locally adjustable brightness, saturation, contrast).
+- New different star sprites.

 <details>